azrulhasni/keymico/README.md

 ### Setup files

 Recall that we created a few files in Host1 to be transferred to Host2 and Host3.
-Make sure they are transferred to /home/azrulhasni of Host2 and Host3
+Make sure they are transferred to \$CURRENT_WORKING_DIR of Host2 and Host3

 1.  ca.crt